-PROTOCOLS: A number of protocols are supported, including X.25, 3270, HDLC, and Basic Mode (7181).
+PROTOCOLS: A number of protocols are supported, including X.25, 3270, HDLC and Basic Mode (7181).
 Also available are 3780 protocol which enables ME29 to exchange data with a variety of non-ICL systems, and HASP protocol, which enables an ME29 to emulate a HASP multileaving workstation.

 DIRECT DATA ENTRY KEYSTATIONS: The ME29 Direct Data Entry System (DDE) is a flexible key-to-disk data capture system available via the ME29 Multipurpose Workstation.
-Any 12 of the ME29 workstations can be used for direct data entry at any one time, provided that they are not connected via an ELTC; in addition, the workstations can be used for making inquiries or for running jobs.
+Any 12 of the ME29 workstations can be used for direct data entry at any one time; in addition, the workstations can be used for making inquiries or for running jobs.

 The DDE units are connected locally to the system at distances up to 300 meters.
-The workstation display format consists of seven lines of 32 characters each.
-An eighth line of 30 characters handles commands, replies, data entry, verification, and editing.
+The workstation display format consists of seven lines of 32 characters each, plus an eighth line of 30 characters for commands, replies, or data entry, verification, and editing.
 These activities are supported by ICL software, which also lets any DDE be designated as a supervisory unit that can be used to initiate batches, create and store format programs, release completed batches for processing, and call up statistics for viewing.
 Messages are available in English, French, or German.